ralfspoeth/json/README.md

 ## The Greyson Workflow

-The Greyson workflow has been designed around the JSON in memory object representation described below:
+The Greyson workflow has been designed around the JSON in-memory object representation described below:

 * The Greyson library parses a JSON document into a `JsonValue` instance.